 The upper part of the page (the course description, additional info, etc.), however, is cool - it’s pleasant, not too long, or, even worse, too short.

 The quality of the content that a learning program provides is the most important aspect of building an online education-based platform should focus on.
 Naturally, for the people asking “is Udacity worth it?”, this Udacity review also takes content quality very seriously.

-Although content quality is in line with the brand’s mentality, the same apparently cannot be said about the sense of community within the platform.
-There is little to no feeling of being immersed in a community of students, all working together towards the same goal.
-Rather, the site is pretty “sterile” - it’s clean of any numbers or any signs that would indicate other life forms.
+Although content quality is in-line with the brand’s mentality, the same apparently cannot be said about the sense of community within the platform.
+There is little-to-no feeling of being immersed in a community of students, all working together towards the same goal.
+Rather, the course pages are pretty “sterile” - they're clean of any numbers or any signs that would indicate other life forms.

 Udacity has a couple of unique features, namely the Udacity Nanodegree and the Udacity Nanodegree Plus.
 Since there are many people that question “is Udacity Nanodegree worth it?” and are looking for Udacity Nanodegree Plus reviews, these features are worth exploring a bit further.